iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

    :header-rows: 0

    * - :math:`y`
-     - is the identifier for capacity variables.
+     - dentifier for capacity variables.
    * - :math:`z`
      - identifies the level on that the main energy output of the technology is defined,
    * - :math:`s`
-     - is the identifier of the main energy input of the technology,
+     - identifier of the main energy input of the technology,
    * - :math:`v`
      - additional identifier of the conversion technology,
    * - :math:`d`
-     - is the identifier of the main energy output of the technology,
+     - identifier of the main energy output of the technology,
    * - :math:`rr`
-     - is the identifier of the model region,
+     - identifier of the model region,
-   * - :math:`lll`
-     - is the identifier of the load region, and
    * - :math:`ttt`
-     - is the period in that the capacity is buildt.
+     - period in that the capacity is buildt.

 The capacity variables are power variables.
 Technologies can be modelled without capacity variables.
 In this case no capacity constraints and no dynamic constraints on construction can be included in the model.
 Capacity variables of energy conversion technologies can be defined  as integer variables.